AdminForIinRange/learningnext14restfulapi/Notes.md

     "use server";

     const { text } = Object.fromEntries(e); // since you don't have a state connected to your input with onChange
-    // you have to destructure it, and your event is an object too
+    // you have to destructrue it, and your event is an object too

     console.log(text); //logging text, normally you can log state };